Skip to content

 Config Runtime

 The runtime API is the day-to-day SDK experience.
-Configs are created via the Console UI or the management API; the runtime resolves values, subscribes to live updates, and reacts to changes.
+Configs are created via the Console UI or the management API; the runtime resolves values, picks up live updates over WebSocket, and fires change listeners as values shift.

-The first runtime call triggers lazy initialization — it fetches all configs, resolves inheritance and environment overrides, and opens a WebSocket for live updates.
-Subsequent calls are local cache reads.
+The first runtime call triggers lazy initialization — the SDK fetches all configs, resolves inheritance and environment overrides into a local cache, and opens a shared WebSocket for live updates.
+Subsequent reads hit the cache.

 Get Resolved Values